f2knpw/VacuumPump/README.md

 However  the mechanical properties and performances are highly dependent on composite production conditions under which they are produced, from hand lay-up to vacuum bagging.

 This project will focus on vacuum bagging process and show how to reuse a cheap refrigerator compressor as the main vacuum pump.
-This project is fully documented on my hackazday's pages here : https://hackaday.io/project/196665-a-vacuum-pump-with-old-fridge-motor
+This project is fully documented on my hackaday's pages here : https://hackaday.io/project/196665-a-vacuum-pump-with-old-fridge-motor

 Firmware for ESP32 is available into this github : https://github.com/f2knpw/VacuumPump/blob/master/JP_ESP2_eVacuumPump_BLE.ino
 Android application is available into this zip : https://github.com/f2knpw/VacuumPump/blob/master/JP_VacuumPump.zip

+A second version does exist allowing to drive a DC motor vacuum pump.
+This second project is fully documented on my hackaday's pages here : https://hackaday.io/project/197256-dc-motor-vacuum-pump Firmware for ESP32 is available into this github : https://github.com/f2knpw/VacuumPump/blob/master/JP_ESP2_eVacuumPump_BLE_Wifi.ino
+Android application is the same and is available into this zip : https://github.com/f2knpw/VacuumPump/blob/master/JP_VacuumPump.zip